van001/lesscode-fp/README.md

 - feeding bulk / continious stream of data.

 ### Sequential
-Doing bunch of things one after another, like copying content of one file to another.
+Doing bunch of things one after another, like reading content of one file, converting it to uppercase and writing back to another file.

 input.txt
 ```